jinwoov/OPS301/Reading/Reading4.md

     - THe advantage of SSTP is that it cannot be easily blocked.
     - difficult to perform independent examination of the codes behind the protocol.
 - OpenVPN
-    - OpenVPN is tunneling protocl developed using open source program.
+    - OpenVPN is tunneling protocol developed using open source program.
     - it is fast and capable of traversing VPN-blocking software.

 ---